-The Australia Awards John Allwright Fellowships is a scholarship offered by the Australian Centre for International Agricultural Research (ACIAR) and co-funded by the Department of Foreign Affairs and Trade.
+The Australia Awards John Allwright Fellowship is a scholarship offered by the Australian Centre for International Agricultural Research (ACIAR) and co-funded by the Department of Foreign Affairs and Trade.
 John Allwright Fellowships are awarded to partner-country scientists involved in ACIARsupported collaborative research projects to undertake postgraduate training at Australian universities.

 User Review( votes)

 The primary aim of John Allwright Fellowships is to enhance research capacity in ACIAR’s partner country institutions.
-Whilst individual awardees will benefit from the Scheme, it is important to note that partner country institutions are the key targets.
+While individual awardees will benefit from the Scheme, it is important to note that partner country institutions are the key targets.